 - Consistent flickering whenever you run a large appliance

 - Flickering that continues after you’ve stopped running appliances

 You can measure your home’s voltage with an inexpensive tool called a voltmeter.
 If your voltage measures above 125, you’ve probably determined the cause of your flickering lights.
 Your electrician can find the best solution to take care of your voltage issues.

 If you and your neighbors are experiencing regular light flickering, the problem is most likely coming from the electrical company.
 In this instance, you should report the problem to the utility service itself.

 If you’re dealing with flickering lights, your best course of action is to contact a professional electrician to make sure the issue isn’t serious.
 Ignoring what might seem to be a minor problem could lead to a bigger dilemma down the road that puts your home in unnecessary danger.

-For any electrical problem big or small, don’t hesitate to turn to the experts at A-1 Heating and Air Conditioning in Meridian.
+For any electrical problem big or small, don’t hesitate to turn to the experts at [company_name] in Meridian.
 Dedicated to providing exceptional electrical repair, installation, maintenance, as well as ceiling fan repair and installation, we also specialize in performing residential and commercial heating and cooling services.
 Let us help you keep your lights on.